 - destroy the Discloser ‘s Confidential Information and certify to the Discloser that it has been destroyed.

 - If, as a result of this Agreement, a party is able to access any personal information about identifiable individuals, then that party:

 - will comply with all privacy and data protection laws applicable to their businesses and such other data protection laws as may be in force from time to time which regulate the collection, storage, use and disclosure of information, as if it were regulated by these laws;

 - must comply with any privacy code or policy which has been adopted by the Customer (copies available on request) as if it were bound by that code or policy;

-- must take all reasonable measures to ensure that such information is protected against loss and against unauthorized access, use, modification, disclosure or other misuse and that only authorized representatives, employees and officers have access to it;
+- must take all reasonable measures to ensure that such information is protected against loss and against unauthorised access, use, modification, disclosure or other misuse and that only authorised representatives, employees and officers have access to it;

 - must immediately notify the other party upon it becoming aware of a breach of this agreement by itself or any representative, employee or officer;

 - must co-operate with the other party in the resolution of any complaint under or relating to, any of the laws, codes or policies referred to in (a), and (b), above.

 - The Licensor recognises that some of the Customers team members maybe subject to EU General Data Protection Regulation.
 Where such circumstances prevail, or there is a data transfer between EEA, UK, U.S, NZ and Australia, they will be subject to intelliHR’s Data Processing Agreement.